A graph-based formalism for surface codes and twists: Preliminaries

 A graph embedding requires that we actually draw the graph on a manifold $\mathcal{M}$.
 There may be multiple ways to do this even for a single graph and a fixed manifold.
 Generally, this drawing procedure is described by a \textit{graph embedding map} $\Gamma:V\cup E\rightarrow\mathcal{M}$ that assigns unique points in $\mathcal{M}$ to each $v\in V$, and \textit{arcs} in $\mathcal{M}$ to each $e\in E$.
 If $e \in E$ is not a loop adjacent to distinct vertices $v_1$ and $v_2$, then the arc assigned to it must be the image of a homeomorphism $\gamma:[0,1]\rightarrow\mathcal{M}$, with \textit{endpoints} $\gamma(0) = \Gamma(v_1)$ and $\gamma(1) = \Gamma(v_2)$.
 If $e$ is a loop adjacent to a vertex $v$, then the arc assigned to it is the image of a homeomorphism $\gamma: \mathbb{S}^1 \rightarrow\mathcal{M}$, with both endpoints given by $\gamma(0) = \Gamma(v)$ (here $\mathbb{S}^1$ is parameterized in polar coordinates).
 Moreover, two arcs may not intersect except possibly at their endpoints.

 The set $\mathcal{F}=\mathcal{M}\setminus\Gamma(E)$ is a collection of regions called the \textit{faces} of the embedding, and two points $p,q \in \mathcal{F}$ belong to the same face if and only if there exists a continuous map $\gamma' : [0,1] \rightarrow \mathcal{F}$ such that $\gamma'(0) = p$, and $\gamma'(1) = q$.
 We say that an embedding of $G$ is a \textit{2-cell embedding} if and only if every face is homeomorphic to the open disc $\mathcal{B}(0,1)= \{(x,y) \in \mathbb{R}^2 : x^2 + y^2 < 1\}$.
 If the closure of every face is homeomorphic to the closed disc $\overline{\mathcal{B}(0,1)}$, and the set difference of the closure of the face and the face itself is homeomorphic to the circle $\mathbb{S}^{1}$, we say that it is a \textit{closed 2-cell embedding} or a \textit{strong embedding}.
 Every connected graph admits a 2-cell embedding in some orientable manifold (see Theorem A.16. in \cite{schaefer2018crossing}), and also in some non-orientable manifold (see Theorem 3.4.3 in \cite{gross2001topological}).
-One can see a graph (a square lattice) embedded in the torus in Fig.~\ref{fig:rot_sys_ex}(a).
+One can see a graph (a square lattice) embedded in the torus in Fig.~\ref{fig:rot_sys_ex_A} in Appendix~\ref{sec:app-gluing-orientable}, while a graph embedded in the projective plane is shown in Fig.~\ref{fig:rot_sys_ex} below.